-3.1.2 ECMWF model output compared with CNMCA COSMO-ME limited area model.
+3.1.2 ECMWF model output compared with COMET COSMO-ME limited area model

-ECMWF 00-UTC scores (ETS, FBI) for 12 hours cumulated precipitation, have been calculated and graphically compared to those evaluated for Italian 00-UTC run non-hydrostatic LAM named COSMO-ME (7 km resolution) for d+1 and d+2.
-These scores are shown in the next pages on Italian area.
+ECMWF 00-UTC scores (ETS, FBI) for 12 hours cumulated precipitation have been calculated and graphically compared to those evaluated for Italian 00-UTC run non-hydrostatic LAM named COSMO-ME (7 km resolution) for d+1 and d+2 on Italian area.
+These scores are shown in the next pages (see Appendix A).

-About FBI scores, COSMO-ME shows a better distribution and representation than ECMWF especially for almost all the thresholds for all the seasons.
-In general higher thresholds are underestimated with both IFS and COSMO-ME models, but clearly overestimation is less evident in COMSO-ME than in the IFS one.
+About FBI scores, COSMO-ME model shows a better distribution and representation than ECMWF for almost all the thresholds and for all the seasons.
+In general higher thresholds are underestimated with both IFS and COSMO-ME models, whereas the overestimation is less evident in COSMO-ME than in ECMWF model.

-Accuracy, represented here through ETS score, tends to be higher for COSMO-ME especially for lower thresholds and for all seasons.
+Accuracy, represented here through ETS score, tends to be slightly higher for COSMO-ME especially for lower thresholds for all seasons.